slaclab/nalms/docs/development.md

 ## DockerHub deployment

-At this current iteration, all Dockerhub images are hosted on my (Jacqueline Garrahan) personal account (jgarrahan).
+All Dockerhub images are hosted on the TID Advanced Controls Systems account (tidacs).
 A Github action has been defined for the automatic build of images on tagged releases to the main slaclab/master branch.
-This ought to be changed to use a designated SLAC account.

-Additionally, all images should be removed from this repository and moved into their own for convenient versioning.
+All images should be eventually removed from this repository and moved into their own for convenient versioning.

 ## Ongoing projects